 Connecting a Workstation and Starting the Robot

-Your workstation may be a Ubuntu Linux system of your own, or you can use our preconfigured virtual machine.
-Read more about this here.
+workstation may be a Ubuntu Linux system of your own such as a laptop, or you can use our preconfigured virtual machine in the form of a VirtualBox.

 Using our out-of-the-box virtual machine workstation

 You can setup a Linux VirtualBox to communicate with the Magni robot.
 In this case we have a Linux image that is preloaded with a great many ROS tools so this is a nice way to get going fast if you have the resources to be able to run VirtualBox environment.

 Download the appropriate VirtualBox software from the VirtualBox website and install it.

 Download the Ubiquity Robotics Virtual Machine and save it in VirtualBox’s folder for virtual machines.
 On Windows this is \Users<username>\VirtualBox VMs.

 On Windows or MacOS, unzip (decompress) the file you just downloaded.
 The result will be a single folder with the same name as the zip file.
 Inside this folder find the file with the suffix